tjheffner/starmap/README.md

 #### Setup instructions
 1. Clone this git repository
+2. Start a web server in the project directory (ex: `starmap$ python -m SimpleHTTPServer`)
-2. Open index.html in your browser
+3. Navigate to `localhost:8000` in your browser

 #### Copyright © 2015, Tanner Heffner